vagpat/BA_Projects/README.md

-# This repository contains several projects that i have undertook so far in Business Analytics M.Sc program of AUEB
+# This repository contains several python projects that i have undertook so far in Business Analytics M.Sc program of AUEB
-Python Projects